35 Best Businesses To Start With 5k [Start Today]

 24. Cake Baking and Decorating

-Requirements: Baking trays, molds, spatulas, measuring cups, an attractive advertisement strategy, baking knowledge
+Requirements: Baking trays, molds, spatulas, measuring cups, a bit of catchy advertising, and a solid grasp of baking basics.

 Expected Income: $53,788 a year